xandery-geek/xandery-geek/README.md

 ### 👋 Hi, here is xandery-geek!

-- I am a master student 👨‍🎓 at Harbin Institute of Technology,ShenZhen, focused on computer vision and artificial intelligence security 🤖.
+- I am a master's student 👨‍🎓 at the Harbin Institute of Technology, ShenZhen, focused on computer vision and artificial intelligence security 🤖.

 <!---